veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 ### Working with Azure Storage Explorer
 When working with files in Azure Storage Explorer, you are working directly with the data stored within the container.
 This means that once you have modified the file, it is modified for everyone using the data.
-Therefore, we recommend using a read-only key for any work that does not require you to make other changes to the data.
+We recommend using a read-only key for any work that does not require you to make other changes to the data.

 In some cases, you may find it useful to do curation on the data from a user interface.
-If you are doing manual work, such as cleaning or transformation of the data, you may want to lock the data set to prevent others from accessing it while you are uploading a new version.
+If you are doing manual data work, such as cleaning or transformation, you may want to lock the data set to prevent others from accessing it whilst you are uploading a new version.
 This can be accomplished by acquiring a lease on the given file, as shown below.

 ![](https://veracitydevtest.blob.core.windows.net/static-documentation/ingest-ase-working-01.png "Working with Azure Storage Explorer")

-A lease will prevent anyone from modifying the file until you release the file.
+A lease will prevent anyone from modifying the file until you release it.
 The lease acquired through Azure Storage Explorer is permanent, which means it is critical that you break the lease as soon as possible.
-As a lease is bound to your current key, you must break the lease before the key expires to ensure that the file is not locked permanently.
+A lease is bound to your current key, so you must break the lease before the key expires to ensure that the file is not locked permanently.
 This is shown in the picture below.

 ![](https://veracitydevtest.blob.core.windows.net/static-documentation/ingest-ase-working-02.png "Working with Azure Storage Explorer")

 ### Common pitfalls

-Authentication Error.
-The specified signed resource is not allowed for this resource level.
+#### Authentication Error
 When looking for your container in the hierarchy, you might see an item ending with (SAS), if you try to expand this node, you may get an error stating: "Authentication Error.
 The specified signed resource is not allowed for this resource level."
 In this case, you are attempting to expand a sub-node that is not supported by the SAS URI's for containers.
 Instead, look for your container in the node labeled (SAS-Attached-Services).

 #### Proxy Configuration
 Working with the Azure Storage Explorer requires direct access to the Internet on Port 443.
-If your Internet Access is going via a Proxy, you need to click on the menu "Edit->Configure Proxy" to set up the proxy:
+If your Internet Access is going via a Proxy, you need to click on the menu "Edit->Configure Proxy" to set up the proxy, as shown below.

 ![](https://veracitydevtest.blob.core.windows.net/static-documentation/ingest-ase-pitfalls-proxy-01.png "Working with Azure Storage Explorer")